• Skip to primary navigation

 • Olives would also make a great addition to this salad.
 Maybe even some red onions (I love red onions!) to give your dish’s flavor intensity another boost?

 • Omit garlic if you don’t fancy the taste (or don’t believe in vampires).
 Keep in mind that sometimes the oil (used to marinate sun-dried tomatoes) already contains garlic.
 Just double-check the label if you’d like to steer clear of any garlicky notes.
-Then again, if you DO believe in vampires and can’t get enough garlic, double up on the cloves and take two instead of just one.
-What’s the harm, right?

 • Use roasted walnuts or cashews instead of pine nuts and sprinkle over salad.